MulberryBeacon/gothambeacon.com/content/blog/2013-01-14-the-times-they-are-a-changin.md

 Back to the budget...
 I've decided to go ahead with some action points that will have an immediate impact on our monthly expenses:
 * Stop using the subway in Lisbon.
 Having to juggle between train, subway and bus (one every *40* minutes) during my daily commute, the amount of delays caused by malfunctions and the wait period between trains is a disaster waiting to happen every day.
 Besides saving a pretty penny, I'll add a 4.8 Km round trip walk to my daily routine, upping the tally to 8.8 Km (getting Batman-like fit is one of my main goals for 2013).

 * Cancel my 3G network subscription.
-The next couple of months will be payed with credit points from my mobile provider account.
+The next couple of months will be paid with credit points from my mobile provider account.
 I'll just have to get used to not having Internet access outside of Wi-Fi covered areas.

 * Change my prepaid mobile plan from a mandatory €25 per three months to a free payment regime.
 I don't talk on the phone that much and a pay as you go plan ends up being cheaper and much better suited to my needs.